 Bernstein Believes EasyJet (EJTTF) Still Has Room to Grow

-Bernstein analyst Daniel Roeska maintained a Buy rating on EasyJet (EJTTF) on May 12 and set a price target of £11.50.
+In a report issued on May 18, Daniel Roeska from Bernstein maintained a Buy rating on EasyJet (EJTTF), with a price target of £11.50.
 The company’s shares closed last Thursday at $13.85, close to its 52-week high of $14.60.

 Roeska has an average return of 35.7% when recommending EasyJet.